abrahamoaks/Fetal-Health-Risk-Detection-Web-App/README.md

 ### Web App Status
-+ Not yet deployed due to cost issues
++ Not yet deployed due to lack of funding.

 ## Project Highlight(s)
 + ✅ Model achieved an accuracy of >90% using K-Nearest Neighbor machine learning algorithm